cdtinney/tinney.dev/data/posts/_drafts/2019-12-31-auth-preview-gatsby-contentful-netlify.md

 ---

-Figure out how to setup a preview instance of your Gatsby site using the Contentful Preview API and authenticate it using Netlify Identity.
+Figure out how to setup a preview instance of your Gatsby site using the Contentful Preview API and authenticate it using Netlify Identity with Google OAuth.

 <!-- end -->